wpdk/wpdk/doc/wsl.md

 Multiple Linux distributions can be installed on a system at the same time.

+The examples below should be issued from a non-elevated (non-Admin) Windows command prompt.

 If WSL 2 is supported, it will be used as the default.
 The simplest way to install a distribution as WSL 1 is by changing the default version before starting the installation:

 ~~~{.sh}